 The amount of times you can give the medication to your pet is typically around 3 times a day, 8 hours apart.
 However, to be sure that is correct for your dog, please consult a vet.

-The Benadryl Dose for Dogs: Beware of Over-Consumption and Allergic Reactions
+Beware of Over-Dosage and Allergic Reactions

 Although Benadryl is safe to give to your dog, over-consumption and allergic reactions can still occur.